vilmt/Clipmap3D/README.md

 ## Trying the demos (4.6)
 * This repository contains a demo folder with example scenes and compute shaders
 	* Erosion terrain demo
+  		* Stable integer-based noise and an erosion filter
 	* ~~Simple terrain demo~~ (Temporarily removed)
 	* ~~NoLerp demo (For debugging and learning how the clipmap works)~~ (Temporarily removed)
 * After loading a scene, set View -> Settings... -> View Z-Far to 16000